-On July 17, 2024, PR announced the sale of its international strategic wine brands to Australian Wine Holdco Limited.
+On July 17, 2024, PR announced the sale of its international strategic wine brands to Australian Wine Holdco Limited, which closed effective on April 30, 2025.
 The transaction includes the sale of a wide portfolio of international wine brands owned and produced by Pernod Ricard Winemakers from three origins including Jacob's Creek® from Australia; Stoneleigh®, Brancott Estate® from New Zealand; and Campo Viejo® from Spain.
-The closing of the transaction remains subject to fulfilment of customary closing conditions, including regulatory clearances, with the transaction expected to close in the second half of fiscal year 2025.
-Corby has the right to represent these brands in the normal course of business until the end of the representation agreement in September 2026, subject to the terms of the agreement and discussion with the new owner, regarding the opportunity to continue their representation in Canada.
+Corby will continue to represent these brands in Canada during a transition period until August 31st, 2025 under the same terms of the PR Representation agreement.
+Corby is in active discussions with the new owner to continue the representation and distribution of the acquired wine brands in Canada beyond the end of the transition period.
+Commissions from the affected brands contributed \$2.9 million to Corby's Net Earnings in the year ended June 30, 2024.